 It does get easier

 Now that I have a five-year-old and three-year-old twins, I still face daily challenges and frustrations.
 My three girls constantly compete, fight and scream at each other.
 Some days, I feel like the twins have one giant tantrum from the minute they wake up to the moment when they finally go to sleep.
-I don’t think I’ve exchanged a full sentence with my husband since mid-2017.
+I don’t think I’ve exchanged a full sentence with my husband for years.

 But in so many ways, it is easier now.
 I don’t have to drop everything I’m doing to breastfeed twins for an hour every three hours.
 I’m not constantly carrying a baby (or two).
 I get a full night’s sleep (sometimes).
 I can go for a run or a catch up with girlfriends without checking in on my hubby 12 times to make sure he hasn’t cracked under pressure.